ipython/ipython-in-depth/pycon-submission.md

 # Audience

 Programmers interested in using Python interactively, especially in data analysis environments.
 Prior knowledge of Python is best.
-Some experience with Docker for the last quarter of the tutorial would be a plus.
+Some prior knowledge of Python is helpful.
+Some experience with Docker would be helpful but not required for the last quarter of the tutorial.

 # Objectives

-At the end of this tutorial, attendees will have an understanding of the overall design of Jupyter (and IPython) as a suite of applications they can use and combine in multiple ways in the course of their development work with Python and other languages.
+At the end of this tutorial, attendees will have an understanding of the overall design of Jupyter (and IPython) as a suite of applications they can use and combine in multiple ways in the course of their development work with Python and other programming languages.
 They will learn:

 * Tricks from the IPython machinery that are useful in everyday development,

-* What the high-level applications in Jupyter, the web-based notebooks can do and how they can be used.
+* What high-level applications in Jupyter, the web-based notebooks, can do and how these applications can be used.

-* How the overall picture of IPython and Jupyter fits together, so that they can better use its components for the problem at hand.
+* How to use IPython and Jupyter together so that they can be best used for the problem at hand.

 # Detailed Abstract